nbro/andz/README.md

 ## References

+For each module I always try not to forget to specify the specific references that I used to implement the particular concept exposed in that module.

+Apart from those, the following are the references which I always keep an eye on.

 ### Main references

 - [_Introduction to Algorithms_ (3rd ed.)](https://mitpress.mit.edu/books/introduction-algorithms), book by Cormen, Leiserson, Rivest, Stein

 - Slides provided by the professor of the course Algorithms and Data Structures, i.e. [Antonio Carzaniga](http://www.inf.usi.ch/carzaniga/)

+- Slides provided by the professor of the course Algorithms and Data Structures 2, Evanthia Papadopoulou.

+- [Algorithms, 4th Edition](http://algs4.cs.princeton.edu/home/), online book by Robert Sedgewick and Kevin Wayne

 - [Wikipedia](https://www.wikipedia.org/)

 - [Stack Overflow](http://stackoverflow.com/)

+### Secondary references

 - [MIT 6.006 Introduction to Algorithms, Fall 2011](https://www.youtube.com/watch?v=HtSuA80QTyo&list=PLUl4u3cNGP61Oq3tWYp6V_F-5jb5L2iHb)

 - [Interactive Python](http://interactivepython.org), website by Brad Miller and David Ranum

-- [Algorithms, 4th Edition](http://algs4.cs.princeton.edu/home/), online book by Robert Sedgewick and Kevin Wayne

-### Secondary references

 - [Algorithms: Design and Analysis, Part 1](https://www.coursera.org/learn/algorithm-design-analysis), Coursera's course taught by Tim Roughgarden